Skip to main content

 This section is non-normative

-The Gate API is a crucial core component in Catena-X and its platform capability BPDM because it contributes to the following functions:
+The Gate API is a crucial core component for the data space, the Golden Record Service as Core Service B and the BPDM use case because it contributes to the following functions:

 1. Data Consistency: The Gate API allows that data related to business partners can be collected from multiple sources and can be sent through the sharing process to correct, enrich and validate the data.
 This ultimately enables BPDM to create accurate, complete, and consistent business partner data records (Golden Records).
 This helps to reduce the risk of errors and inconsistencies in business partner data.

-2. Data Sovereignty: The Gate API allows to upload and download business partner data in a data sovereign way, because each Catena-X member has its own area of business partner data in BPDM, where private data (like customer / supplier relationships) is only visible to the Catena-X member.
+2. Data Sovereignty: The Gate API allows to upload and download business partner data in a data sovereign way, because each Sharing Member has its own area of business partner data in BPDM, where private data (like customer / supplier relationships) is only visible to the data owner.

 3. Data Governance: The Gate API is the basis for a data governance framework and helps to enforce data quality standards, such as data completeness, accuracy, and consistency.
 It allows to compare the uploaded business partner data records against the corrected and enriched ones and provides the Sharing Member with a proposal for taking over the changes into the local MDM systems.
 This helps to ensure that business partner data is of high quality and can be trusted for use in various business processes.